Minds On

 Do you think the relationship between the First Nations and French colonizers was a positive relationship?
 Why or why not?
 Use evidence from what you have just explored to support your answer.
 Respond in a method of your choice.

-Press Hint to reveal a hint about the relationship between First Nations and French colonizers.
+Press Hint to reveal a hint about the relationship between the First Nations and French colonizers.

 The fur trade